 September 29, 2014 – Fall Wildflowers in Bloom

 Wildflowers are providing beautiful color along our trails this fall.
 A variety of asters can be found on every trail and along the roadside.
 We also have plenty of snakeroot, goldenrod and sunflowers adding interest.
 Fall color is creeping into the forests here in the Park and along the local ridges.
 The dogwood leaves are already turning their rich maroon, bringing color to our understory.
 Yellowing poplars are also beginning to pop throughout.
 If we continue to enjoy cool nights and sunny days, we should see more fall color developing in the Gorge over the next few weeks.

 Chimney Rock was voted the “best beautiful fall foliage spot” by readers of Blue Ridge Country in the 2013 Best of the Mountains poll, along with a gold award for “best scenic photo opportunity.”

 Fall Color in the Mountains

-Species diversity in the Blue Ridge Mountains is vast and produces a kaleidoscope of vibrant fall colors.
-In Chimney Rock and Hickory Nut Gorge specifically, the large variety of hickory trees display beautiful yellows and golds.
-Dogwoods and sourwoods brighten up the understory with their vibrant reds, and the mountain magnolias produce a shiny chocolate brown.
-Intermixed with the oaks, sliverbells, locust and dozens of other tree species, the Gorge is a stunning place to see fall leaf colors.
+The vast diversity of species in the Blue Ridge Mountains produces a kaleidoscope of vibrant fall color.
+Throughout Chimney Rock and the Hickory Nut Gorge, the large variety of hickory trees display beautiful yellows and golds.
+Dogwoods and sourwoods brighten the understory with their deep maroons and vibrant reds, and the mountain magnolias produce a shiny chocolate brown.
+Filled with oak, locust, silverbell and dozens of other tree species, the Gorge is a stunning place to find autumn leaf color.